seerge/g-helper/docs/README.md

 #### Battery charge limiter is not working
 It could be that Asus services are overwriting this limit after.
 You may want to stop them by clicking "Stop" in the Asus Services section (under Extra).

+####  I don't see GPU modes section
+Some older models (for example G14 2020) don't support disabling GPU on hardware level, therefore GPU section makes no sense for them and will be hidden

 #### Why is Ultimate GPU mode not available on my laptop?
 Ultimate mode is supported (by hardware) only on 2022+ models

-####  I don't see GPU modes section
-Some older models (for example G14 2020) don't support disabling GPU on hardware level, therefore GPU section makes no sense for them and will be hidden

-#### Should I apply custom power limits (PPT) and fan profiles?
+#### Should I apply custom power limits (PPT) and fan curves?
 You don't have to, it's purely optional.
-From my experience built in (in bios) performance modes work well.
+From my experience built in (in BIOS) performance modes work well.
 Limit your power or apply custom fan curves only if you have issues.
-As soon as you click Apply in the fan + power section bios will be considering the fan profile as "custom"! (no matter if you modified it or not)
+As soon as you click Apply in the ``Fans + Power`` section BIOS will consider your fan curve as "custom"! (no matter if you modified it or not)

 #### How does G-helper control my fan speeds?
 **It doesn't.** Your BIOS does (same as in case with Armoury).
 What G-helper can do - is (optionally) set a custom fan profile to current performance mode consisting of 8 pairs of temperature + fan speed % via same endpoint armoury seem to use.